+where $Q = \frac{1}{K^2}\sum_{i=1}^K ( \epsilon^2 + \sigma_k^2) + 6L \Gamma, \ C = \frac{4}{K} ( \epsilon^2 + G^2)$, and $\theta_{initial}$ is initial parameters of the globally-shared model. \end{thm} This subsection examines how \sysname contributes to the convergence of the global model.
+We here demonstrate Theorem \ref{convergence_thm} by making Assumption \ref{assumpt1}-\ref{assumpt4}.
+See \ref{proof_of_convergence} for the proof of Theorem \ref{convergence_thm}.
+Assumption \ref{assumpt1} posits that DNNs' loss landscape does not exhibit abrupt curvature changes, which is satisfied by common DNNs and empirically validated \cite{lipschitz_est2}.
+Assumption \ref{assumpt2} follows the technical conventions.
+Notably, existing theoretical work \cite{milne2019piecewise} demonstrated that DNNs exhibit strong convexity near local optima.
+From initialization perspective, DNNs' parameters reside within a basin of attraction and converge to the corresponding optimal point (though some methods \cite{deng2020contour} explore transitions between basins).
+Assumptions \ref{assumpt3} and \ref{assumpt4} are intuitively valid.
+In practice, it is almost impossible for the gradient from certain data points to be infinitely far from the full dataset's gradient or infinitely large (Assumptions \ref{assumpt3} and \ref{assumpt4}).
+As a result, Theorem \ref{convergence_thm} enjoys good applicability over common DNNs.

-This subsection examines how \sysname contributes to the convergence of the global model.
-By establishing Assumption \ref{assumpt1}, \ref{assumpt2}, \ref{assumpt3}, and \ref{assumpt4} and demonstrating Theorem \ref{convergence_thm} (proof available in the Appendix \ref{proof_of_convergence}), we shed light on the subsequent discussion.
-Theorem \ref{convergence_thm} provides an upper bound on the gap between the optimal solution and the model trained with \sysname after sufficient iterations.
+Theorem \ref{convergence_thm} delineates an upper bound on the gap between the optimal solution and the model trained with \sysname after sufficient rounds.
 As the gradient distance between robust and client data decreases, this upper bound also decreases, implying better performance of the global model.
-This highlights the effectiveness behind minimizing the gradient distance between robust data and clients' data in maintaining performance.
+This highlights the effectiveness of minimizing the gradient distance between robust data and clients' data in maintaining performance.
 The inclusion of the gradient distance term ($UM$) in Equation \ref{optim_task} guarantees the boundedness of $|| \nabla_{\theta} \mathcal{L}(F_{\theta}(x),y) - \nabla_{\theta} \mathcal{L}(F_{\theta}(x^*),y)||$.
 In practice, we modify the gradients of robust data slightly.

 If the difference between the gradients of robust data and clients' data exceeds $\epsilon$, we search for the closest gradients within the $\epsilon$-constraint and use them as the final uploaded gradients (see Appendix \ref{projection_algorithm} for more details).
-Doing so enables us to evaluate the utility-privacy trade-off of \sysname by varying values of $\epsilon$\footnote{Adjusting the value of $\beta$ is also an alternative way, but we find that tuning $\epsilon$ is more convenient.}.
+Doing so enables us to evaluate the utility-privacy trade-off of \sysname by varying values of $\epsilon$\footnote{Although adjusting the value of $\beta$ is also an alternative way, we find that tuning $\epsilon$ is more convenient.}.